martincostello/build-kit/README.md

 At a high-level, the package provides the following features:

-- Configures warnings as errors.
+- Configures warnings as errors
-- Configures .NET and code style analysis.
+- Configures .NET and code style analysis
-- Enables C# implicit using statements and nullable reference types.
+- Enables C# implicit using statements and nullable reference types
-- Configures reproducible builds.
+- Configures reproducible builds
-- Simplifies the configuration of strong naming.
+- Simplifies the configuration of strong naming
-- Adds more default global using statements.
+- Adds more default global using statements
-- Embeds additional Git metadata in assemblies.
+- Embeds additional Git metadata in assemblies
-- Installs/restores npm packages.
+- Installs/restores npm packages
-- Configures versions plus container and package metadata for builds that take place in GitHub Actions.
+- Configures versions plus container and package metadata for builds that take place in GitHub Actions
-- Configures code coverage using when using VSTest (with [Coverlet][coverlet]) or [Microsoft.Testing.Platform][mtp].
+- Configures code coverage using when using VSTest (with [Coverlet][coverlet]) or [Microsoft.Testing.Platform][mtp]
-- Generate code coverage reports using [ReportGenerator][reportgenerator].
+- Generate code coverage reports using [ReportGenerator][reportgenerator]
 - Assumes the use of [artifacts output][artifacts-output]

 ## MSBuild Documentation